Daunte Wright protests: Residents and businesses

 Several families that lived in apartments near the Brooklyn Center police station left their residences to avoid the nightly protests.
 Some residents stayed behind to guard apartment buildings.
 After the April 2021 unrest and prior to Potter's trial in December, many residents moved out of apartment buildings near the police station out of worries of future unrest, but some on Section 8 housing assistance were unable to move.

-In Champlin, Minnesota, neighbors of KimberlyPotter, who had her house fortified with fencing during the protests and unrest, left their homes.
+In Champlin, Minnesota, neighbors of Kimberly Potter, who had her house fortified with fencing during the protests and unrest, left their homes.
 Officials in the City of Champlin spent $9,236 on physical security to protect Potter's house.
 Potter and her husband sold the house and moved outside of Minnesota sometime before the start of her trial.

 Businesses boarded up during the April unrest in response to damage and to dissuade looting.
 Though several small business owners said they understood the social dynamics for why frustrations were high after Wright's death, they preferred that police increased patrols to protect businesses and property.
 Volunteers helped clean up damage to stores and property.

 Community groups in Brooklyn Center organized food drives and donation drop-offs to help people affected by temporary closures of grocery stores and other businesses caused by the April unrest.